WeebMogul/Otonagai-dl/README.md

 pip install otonagai-dl
 ```

-After installing the package locally, go into your terminal of choice by typing
+After installing the package locally, you can create a folder, open the terminal in that folder and type in

 ```
 otonagai-dl